User Stories

 Common pitfalls

-- Too technical: the story describes the implementation, not the user goal. → Do this instead: write from the user’s perspective; move technical detail to acceptance criteria or tasks.
+- Too technical: the story describes the implementation, not the user goal. → Do this instead: write from the user's perspective.
+Move technical detail to acceptance criteria or tasks.

 - Too vague: "I want a better experience" could mean anything. → Do this instead: name the specific capability and the benefit.

-- Missing “so that”: the value is unclear. → Do this instead: always include the benefit; if you can’t, question whether the story is needed.
+- Missing "so that": the value is unclear. → Do this instead: always include the benefit.
+If you can't, question whether the story is needed.

 - Too large: the story spans multiple flows or weeks. → Do this instead: split by user outcome or by step in the flow.